 What do you want to become?

-Career Overview: Optometrists examine patients’ eyes and overall visual systems.
+Optometrist Job Description: Optometrists examine patients’ eyes and visual systems

 Become an Optometrist

-In addition to these duties, Optometrists may also perform minor surgical procedures to correct and / or treat visual impairments, provide vision therapies for low-vision rehabilitation and promote strong visual health practices through education and counseling (i.e. on how quitting smoking can improve vision).
+In addition to these duties, Optometrists may also perform minor surgical procedures to correct and/or treat visual impairments, provide vision therapies for low-vision rehabilitation and promote strong visual health practices through education and counseling (i.e. on how quitting smoking can improve vision).
+Under these circumstances, Eye Doctors may work alongside Surgeons and Anesthesiologists.

 “Working as an Optometrist is the perfect balance of being incredibly rewarding and fulfilling,” Pinto Ng, an Optometrist practicing in Las Vegas, NV, said.
 “The career can also be challenging, but in a way that’s very manageable and within your own control and comfort level.
 I’m making an impact every day, having fun and can easily do this comfortably for 30 more years and on.”